Founder and CEO, Chief Dreamer

 Our trial collaboration worked and now, 31 years later, we are still attacking big problems with big ideas– driven by Enid’s energetic leadership, uncanny wit, boundless vision, stubborn refusal to entertain the notion that any problem is intractable.
 Certainly not senior hunger.
 So here I am at NFESH, where no day is typical, and where I’ll be until the I have put in their last day in the workforce.
 But it won’t be soon.
 There is work to be done.
 Too many seniors are hungry.

 Liz Doyle is a born and bred New Yorker who has over the years worked in business, publishing, politics and government, as well as the non-profit world.
 She cares nothing about titles and refuses to carry a business card, but always has a newspaper, magazine or book with her.
 When growing up in Brooklyn she never wanted to be president.

 Senior Vice President and Chief Financial Officer

 My early career choices were governed by job security, raising a family and all that goes with it.
 For example, when people asked me why I chose to major in Foodservice Management for an undergraduate degree, I would answer, “Everyone has to eat!”

 Later, I got a graduate degree in Finance so that I could get a nice “safe” job.
 As I’ve gotten older, the need for job security has been replaced by the need to make an impact.
 Hunger has always been a cause that I’ve wanted to tackle.
-That is what my work at Meals On Wheels and this Foundation has been all about.
+That is what my work at NFESH has been all about.